lll-jy/cs3245-assign4/README.txt

 positions will be returned, and the resulting list is ranked by cosing similarity.
 Phrasal search is restricted to 1-3 word/term phrases.

-Skip lists with sqrt(N) skip width is applied to both document IDs and positional IDs (if the skip width is large enough).
+Skip lists with sqrt(N) skip width is applied to both document IDs and positional IDs.

 == Files included with this submission ==